-This is a state approved program for those students who are already a teacher with a Florida Professional teaching certificate, and Reading and ESOL Endorsements who want to increase their knowledge in the area of special education and seeking certification eligibility in the State of Florida in Exceptional Student Education (K12).
-A practicum is required and fieldwork is required in many courses.
+This program is for those students who are already a teacher with a Professional teaching certificate and who want to increase their knowledge in the area of special education and seeking certification eligibility in Exceptional Student Education (K12).
+A practicum and fieldwork are required in many courses and can be completed through a teacher's current teaching assignment.
+Candidates must take and pass the required ESE certification test for their specific state in order to be eligible for degree conferral.